Cryptantha ganderi, Gander's Cryptantha

 Family: Boraginaceae, Forget-Me-Not Family

-Habitat Preferences: Sandy open areas, silty fine sand, creosote bush communities.
+Habitat Preferences: Deserts, sand dune, sandy open areas, silty fine sand, creosote bush communities and Sonoran desert scrub.

-Recorded Range: Cryptantha ganderi is rare in the United States where it is found only in CA and AZ.
-In CA it is found in the Borrego Valley area and in AZ in the Yuma area.
-It is also native to northwestern Mexico.
+Recorded Range: Cryptantha ganderi is rare in the United States; it is found only in AZ and CA. In CA it is found in the Borrego Valley area and in AZ it is found in the Yuma area.
+It is also native to Baja California, Sonora and northwest Mexico.

 North America & US County Distribution Map for Cryptantha ganderi.